 If you consume ginger regularly, whether as an infusion or dry-powdered spice, you have a good chance of keeping your glucose levels in check.
 Also, its significant amount of antioxidants supports heart health and protects arteries from oxidative stress and hardening.

-7. Ginger can help you lose weight
+7. Can help you lose weight

 As part of your meal or an infusion, ginger can increase thermogenesis, which is the biological process responsible for burning fat.
 Since this plant also lowers blood sugar levels, your body needs extra glucose to consume and create energy.
-Ginger accelerates this process and improves your chances of losing weight.
+It accelerates this process and improves your chances of losing weight.

 If one of your goals is burning a few extra pounds, you can include ginger in any form you prefer in your nutrition.
 As part of a balanced diet, ginger should support your weight loss efforts in the long run.

-8. Ginger alleviates menstrual pain
+8. Alleviates menstrual pain

 Due to its essential anti-inflammatory properties, ginger can also ease the menstrual cramps.
 A medical study refers to its alleviating effect as being on par with the painkilling remedy of ibuprofen.
 So, if you want to reduce menstrual aches naturally, you can opt for a ginger infusion instead of medication.

-9. Ginger enhances brain function
+9. Enhances brain function

 Regular consumption of ginger may reduce the risk of oxidative stress, which is one of the leading causes of brain function deterioration and Alzheimer’s disease.
 This plant can improve cognitive functions, reduce inflammation and enhance your ability to make and store memories.